Insights

 #3 Don’t Speak While Looking at Your Script

-After you’ve done the first table read, do another.
-But this time, don’t speak while looking at your script.
-If you can rehearse with another person, that’s ideal.
-If not, use your imagination.
-It might feel murky at first, but the more you focus your imagination on someone outside of yourself, the clearer it will become.
+2. Now, do it again, but this time, don’t speak while looking at your script.
+(If you can rehearse with another person, that’s ideal.
+If not, focus your imagination on someone outside of yourself.)

-But don’t just read your script to them.
-Look at your script, take in the next sentence you’re about to say, then look up and speak it to the “person” in front of you.
+3. But don’t just read your script to the person across from you.
+Look at the script, take in the next sentence you’re about to say, then look up and speak it to the “person” in front of you.
 Say your lines to them.

-When you’re done with that thought, look back down at the script, absorb the next line and focus back outwards again.
 This layer of the work will likely feel slower than you’re used to.
-However, it will help you to always focus on your audience when you speak these words and begin to deeply learn your speech from even the early stages of table reading.
+However, it will help you to always focus on your audience when you speak the words.
+You’ll begin to deeply learn your speech, even from the early stages of table reading.

 X Mark icon